Information about our policy and COVID-19

 A second reason why public liability is vital for hairdressers is due to the risk of someone’s property being damaged.
 For instance, a hairdresser who visits a client’s home for a haircut but accidentally spills hair dye on their carpet could be liable to a claim.
 Public liability would protect you in such instances.

 Being a hairdresser may not seem risky but having public liability in place is vital.
 There are a number of risks which could lead to costly legal cases.
-With no insurance in place, you will be liable for those costs, putting both you and your hairdressing business at risk.
+Without hairdressing insurance in place, you will be liable for those costs, putting both you and your hairdressing business at risk.

 What type of insurance do Hairdressers need?

 Public liability insurance is essential for any self-employed, freelance or mobile hairdresser.
-Some hairdressers will need to include equipment insurance and employers’ liability within their policy, that’s why we offer the following cover options:
+Some hairdressers will need to include equipment cover and employers’ liability within their hairdressing insurance, that’s why we offer the following options:

 We can provide up to £12,000 of cover for items of equipment you use to run your business.
 Cover is provided on a new for old basis for items under three years old, meaning that regardless of whether you have had the item for three months or three years, we will replace it with a brand-new equivalent if the damage is irreparable.